Rent safe and private dog parks hosted by locals

 The American Staffordshire Terrier breed is most prone to skin conditions (e.g., allergies, dermatitis) and digestive issues (e.g., bloating, sensitive stomach).
 Above all, a reported 65% of our American Staffordshire Terrier owners reported skin conditions like allergies, yeast infections, impetigo, ringworm, alopecia, and folliculitis.
 Your dog’s risk for these challenges increase as they age.

 Similarly, 33% reported digestive issues like constipation and lack of appetite.
-Lastly, 32% of American Staffordshire Terrier owners claim their dog struggles with joint problems like arthritis, elbow dysplasia, degenerative issues, and osteosarcoma — a common Staffie health concern.
-If you're worried about any of these health issues above, talk to your Staffie's vet.
+Lastly, 32% of American Staffordshire Terrier owners claim their dog struggles with joint problems like arthritis, elbow dysplasia, degenerative issues, and osteosarcoma — common AmStaff health concerns.

 Another important thing to consider when adopting a Staffie is whether or not they fit with your current family.
 How friendly are American Staffordshire Terriers compared to other medium-sized breeds?